Pet-MatchMaker-2412/pet_matchmaker_be/README.md

 ## Overview

 Welcome to the backend repo for the Pet MatchMaker website!
-This repo holds the code responsible for running the database and exposing the API endpoints described in our [OpenAPI Documentation.](https://pet-matchmaker-2412.github.io/pet_matchmaker_api_docs/) Check out our frontend repo [here!](https://github.com/Pet-MatchMaker-2412/pet_matchmaker_fe)
+This repo holds the code responsible for running the database and exposing the API endpoints described in our [OpenAPI Documentation.](https://pet-matchmaker-2412.github.io/pet_matchmaker_api_docs/) Check out our [deployed frontend](https://pet-matchmaker-fe.vercel.app/) and it's [repo!](https://github.com/Pet-MatchMaker-2412/pet_matchmaker_fe)

 ### Notable Technologies